SoftUni-Internal/interactive-content/EN/01-Data-Database-Access-With-JDBC/03-Java-Database-Connectivity-(JDBC).md

 - `getDouble("column_name")` - using this method the driver retreive a double
 - `getBoolean("column_name")` - using this method the driver retreive a boolean

-The driver converts the underlying data to the Java type, this could be string, int, double, bool, even an object.
+The driver **converts** the underlying data to the Java type, this could be string, int, double, bool, even an object.

 [/slide]

 [slide hideTitle]

 ## Java.sql and MySQL Driver

 The java.sql package provides all previously mentioned JDBC **classes**.

-By **using the classes** such as Prepare Statement, Connection, ResultSet, etc., from the SQL package, **creates less coupling** between our application and the databases.
+By **using the classes** such as Prepare Statement, Connection, ResultSet, etc., from the SQL package, **less coupling createд** between our application and the databases.

 To work with JDBC we need to **download a MySQL Driver** - Connector/J, which can be added as a **module dependency** or **library project** to the project.